 - 4.1.
 Oxford City Council understands the importance of ensuring that personal data is always treated fairly, lawfully and appropriately and that the rights of individuals are upheld.
-Oxford City Council is fully committed to compliance with the requirements of the General Data Protection Regulations and Data Protection Act 2018. - 4.2.
-To meet the statutory requirements of The Care Act 2014 and The Children's Act 1989 and 2004, and Working Together to Safeguarding Children 2023 all employees, councillors and volunteers must comply with the following policies, guidelines and protocols: - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers - Safeguarding Information Sharing Protocol OSCB - Oxford City Council Internet Usage Policy and E-mail Policy internal use only - Oxford City Council IT Security Policy internal use only - Oxford City Council Data protection policy - 4.3.
+Oxford City Council is fully committed to compliance with the requirements of the General Data Protection Regulations. - 4.2.
+To meet the statutory requirements of The Care Act 2014 and The Children's Act 1989 and 2004, all employees, members and volunteers must comply with the following policies, guidelines and protocols: - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers - Safeguarding Information Sharing Protocol OSCB - Oxford City Council Internet Usage Policy and E-mail Policy internal use only - Oxford City Council IT Security Policy internal use only - Oxford City Council Data protection policy - 4.3.
 Oxford City Council recognises that all information regarding the safeguarding of children, young people and adults with care and support needs should be kept confidential.
 However, in order that children, young people and adults with care and support needs are protected from harm, in some circumstances, usual considerations of confidentiality that might apply to other situations within Oxford City Council may be overridden. - 4.4.
-It is important that employees, councillors and volunteers can share information appropriately as part of good safeguarding practise and do so confidently.
+It is important that employees, members and volunteers can share information appropriately as part of good safeguarding practise and do so confidently. - 4.5.

-4.5.
 The OSCB 7 golden rules for information sharing provide advice on the sharing of information.